Cinnamon roll: Cinnamon roll traditions

 In Sweden and Finland, cinnamon rolls are traditionally enjoyed during a get-together, including the consumption of coffee and or baked goods.
 In Sweden, the get-together is known as a fika, typically held in the afternoon, by coworkers during a break, by friends or by family.
 National Cinnamon Roll Day (Kanelbullens dag) is observed on October 4 in Sweden and Finland.

 In Denmark, cinnamon buns are especially popular on Wednesdays, where an extra large variant called the Wednesday snail is sold.
 This tradition was specially invented during the 1990s where the national football team usually played their games on Wednesdays.

 Along with Topfengolatsche, Buttercroissant and Faschingskrapfen, cinnamon rolls are a typical baked good to have with afternoon coffee, known as "Kaffe und Kuchen" in Austria and Germany.

-In North America, it is commonly eaten for breakfast or dessert.
-When eaten for breakfast in the U.S., it may be served with cream cheese frosting.
+In North America, cinnamon rolls are commonly eaten for breakfast or dessert.
+When eaten for breakfast in the U.S., they may be served with cream cheese frosting.

-Cinnamon buns are particularly popular during the Christmas season in both Slovakia and the Czech Republic.
+Cinnamon buns are particularly popular during the Christmas season in Slovakia and the Czech Republic.
 They form part of the traditional Christmas baking repertoire in many households, alongside other festive treats like vanilla crescents (vanilkové rožteky) and linzer cookies.